-- Greeter: Yes.
+Greeter: Yes.
 Everyone assumes the book he's carrying is a Bible.
-And, as I said, we don't have solid proof that he was carrying Dr. Thurman's book, but that is the common wisdom. - Dad: That's amazing.
-But what does Howard Thurman painting penguins have to do with Dr. King and non-violence? - Mom: (who is watching her Kid) Yes, I was wondering the same thing. - Greeter: Well, the story goes back even further than Dr. Thurman, but...
+And, as I said, we don't have solid proof that he was carrying Dr. Thurman's book, but that is the common wisdom.

+Dad: That's amazing.
+But what do penguins have to do with Dr. King and non-violence?

+Mom: Yes, I was wondering the same thing.

+Greeter: Well, the story goes back even further than Dr. Thurman, but...

-- Dad: Let me guess, there were no great penguin painters in the original crowd, so you started with Thurman? - Greeter: Well, you might say that...(fades off as all three of them turn their attention to the Kid)
+Dad: Let me guess, there were no great penguin painters in the original crowd, so you started with Thurman?

+Greeter: Well, you might say that...(fades off as all three of them turn their attention to the Kid)